 .04 Licensees not in public practice have the responsibility to maintain objectivity in rendering professional services.
-Licensees employed by others to perform bookkeeping, accounting, prepare financial statements, and perform accounting analysis are charged with the same responsibility for objectivity as licensees in public practice and must be scrupulous in their application of bookkeeping and accounting principles and candid in all their dealings with licensees in public practice.
+Licensees employed by others to perform bookkeeping, accounting, and prepare financial statements are charged with the same responsibility for objectivity as licensees in public practice and must be scrupulous in their application of bookkeeping and accounting principles and candid in all their dealings with licensees in public practice.